ajreynol/rexec_cvc4/README.md

 The user may issue remote calls from the local build directories, where the current directory determines the remote (source, build configuration) copies.
 For example, running:

-`rexec myhostname configure`
+> rexec myhostname configure

 in working directory `$BASEBUILDDIR/stb/prod` runs the configure.sh for using the source directory $RHOMEDIR/cvc4-stb with build configuration "prod".

-The script allows for commands that test cvc4 (e.g. make regress) and support for
+The script allows for commands that test cvc4 (e.g. `regress`).
+It also supports for creating and copying static binaries to the local machine (`rinstall`) with a naming schema.
+In particular, a successful `rinstall` command from `$BASEBUILDDIR/stb/debug/` will generate the static binary `debug-stb-cvc4` on the local machine.

 # Commands: